New Student Room Selection

 Before you can select a room, you must complete the first four housing application steps.
-You may participate in room selection from Wednesday, March 14 until Friday, June 29 at noon.
-Spaces fill quickly and we encourage students to select a room at the earliest possible opportunity.
+Spaces fill quickly and we encourage students to select a room at the earliest possible opportunity (see "Room Selection Periods" below).
 Current students accepted to LLCs for 2018-19 (except the Honors LLC) will receive a room assignment and will not participate in room selection.
 If you are accepted to an LLC after having selected a room, you will be automatically reassigned to a space in the LLCs block of rooms.

 Step 2 (optional): Set Up Your Roommate Group